jessiemar-mar/jessiemar-portfolio/final-project-part-two.md

 | The chart on average wages and workforce size was seen as confusing; not all participants found curators’ importance clearly highlighted. | Add annotations or text to connect the chart more directly to the value of curators. |
 | Strong agreement that the case for investing in digital collections and websites is convincing. | Emphasize digital participation trends more clearly and strengthen with additional supporting data. |

+I’ll add insights from an art consultant’s perspective, then wrap up with practical strategies and a call to action that integrates the evidence.

 # Moodboards / personas